bradleystachurski/blog_v2/_drafts/why-start-a-blog.markdown

 It sure is humbling to learn new things.
 The more you learn, the more you realize that you've barely scratched the surface, especially in a fields relating to computer science.
 It's easy to feel like an imposter, especially when you compare your current skill level as a developer to someone that's been doing this the majority of their life.
 How can you even say you're both professionals?
 Well, there's one qualification to being a programmer.
 You have to be able to **write code**.

 Creating a blog about web development (and beyond) isn't my declaration that I'm something I'm not.
 I don't have decades of experience writing software for businesses in multiple industries.
 I'm going down my own path of learning the field, and in order to write something of value I only need to be one step ahead.

+#### Exposure

+Writing code is intrinsically rewarding.
+The feeling of creating something that was previously nothing is addicting.
+Unfortunately, good feelings don't pay the bills.

+Blogging is one of the best ways to let the world know you're a professional, regardless of your craft.
+When you start to act like a professional, the world responds accordingly.

+#### Selfishness

+It's good to be selfish.

+I started journaling in January 2015 and it's become a daily habit.
+Writing can be therapeutic.
+Sometimes the best way to sort through thoughts is to sit down a puke them out through writing.

+Other things to write about in this section:

+  - Reflecting on what you've learned is gratifying
+  - Tying back into exposure, starting a blog might lead to financial opportunities

 ## Other stuff about trading that I don't want to delete yet